 The Psychology major provides courses that prepare students for productive family and community life, employment in human service related entry-level positions, and graduate study in psychology.
-A minor in psychology is also available.
+Two concentrations are available: Social Services Psychology and Research and Clinical Psychology.
+A psychology minor is also available.